Transgender rights in Brazil

 Transgender rights in Brazil include the right to change one's legal name and sex without the need of surgery or professional evaluation, and the right to sex reassignment surgery provided by Brazil's public health service, the Sistema Único de Saúde.
+According to data from 2015 to 2025 from Nexus – Research and Data Intelligence, 664 bills on transgender rights were introduced in the country, with 416 in favor and 248 against.